 Phone: (435) 797-2473

-The S.J. and Jessie E. Quinney College of Natural Resources relies heavily on one professional advisor under the direction of the Dean's Office.
+The S.J. and Jessie E. Quinney College of Natural Resources has two professional advisors under the direction of the Dean's Office.
 There are also faculty advisors assigned for each of the various majors.

 College of Science

 The College of Science utilizes both professional and faculty advisors.
 The departments of Biology, Chemistry and Biochemistry, and Mathematics and Statistics have both, while the departments of Computer Science and Physics have only professional advisors.
 The Geology Department has a faculty advisor.
 The College of Science advisor works with students on University Studies requirements, graduation, college scholarships, and academic standing issues.